Maslinin/ActiveMq-Artemis-Guide/README.md

 # ActiveMq Artemis

-You can read this documentation in the following languages:
+You can also read this documentation in the following languages:
 - [Russian](https://github.com/Maslinin/ActiveMq-Artemis-Guide/blob/master/locales/ActiveMq-Artemis-Guide-RU.md)

 ## Basic information